bryanvullo/Programming-1/Coursework/readme.txt

 resumeSavedYear - plays the rest of the compositions for the year (only used when loading a saved simulation) newSimulation - returns a new EscBandAid object made from the configuration files and arguments runSimulation - runs the simulation until the final year

+new attributes in EcsBandAid:
+  compositionsToPlay
+  years
+  currentYear

+getInstrument method in Musician class getInstrumentName method in MusicScore class getTempo is now public in MusicScore class